bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_ElectricFlowStorageDeviceTypeRecharger/Documentation.md

-Properties of battery rechargers used in railway.
+Properties of battery rechargers.
 The property set can be used by the predefined type RECHARGER of IfcElectricFlowStorageDevice